notyme-dev/RTV_Map_Template/README.md

 # Road to Vosok Map Template
 A Template for creating custom maps for Road to Vostok.
 Includes a scene loader and injector (nt_SceneLoader) and tools for generating surface meshes for the instanced mesh generation system and for things like collisions and footstep sounds.
-It does not conflict with any other mods I've tried and custom maps created using this template should not collide with one another.
+It does not conflict with any other mods I've tried and custom maps created using this template should not collide with one another as your map has a unique name, so don't make it something generic.

 # Guide
 **Video Tutorial**